 Advisory work at Nothe Fort, Weymouth

-Today the fort boasts growing visitor numbers year on year and an impressive schools education programme run by a small team of staff and an army of volunteers.
+Today the fort boasts growing visitor numbers year on year and an impressive school education programme run by a small team of staff and an army of volunteers.

-2020 is our sixth year of working in an advisory capacity with the fort.
+2023 sees our eighth year of working in an advisory capacity with the fort.
 As well as conducting our own background research our role is to organise and manage visiting paranormal event teams.

 Email firstname.lastname@example.org to book a paranormal event at Nothe Fort.